jimwheaty/AskMeAnything/README.md

 # AskMeAnything
 A Questions - Answers app that is offered as a Service (SaaS) for our 2021 SaaS course at NTUA.
+For learning purposes, the app is implemented using 2 different architectural patterns: MVC and SOA.
+MVC app is deployed on https://askmeanything2021view.herokuapp.com

+Dummy user to experiment with:
+username: jackie
+password: el_presidente

+## Stack
+Backend: TypeScript, Nest.js, Express, Sequelize ORM
+Frontend: React.js, Bootstrap

+## Branches
 ### main
 An informative, non-functional branch.
+Contains the documentation of the project, mainly UML diagrams: ERD, deployment, component.

 ### soa-localhost
 A SOA-version of the app deployed locally.
 It contains the frontend and backend code.